partisiablockchain/dapp-playground/README.md

 On the fork you can start changing the contract code and commit those changes to build smart contracts on Partisia Blockchain.

-Remember to setup a prebuild of the codespace, when forking the repository.
+Remember to set up a prebuild of the codespace, when forking the repository.
+This drastically decreases boot up time, when creating a new container.

 For local development see how to do it through the [dev container documentation](https://code.visualstudio.com/docs/devcontainers/containers).